 The Society for Creative Anachronism, The Order of Epona, Frosty Locks, and the Pied Piper Minstrels are just a few of the entertainers you’re likely to encounter on the green during the Renaissance ArtsFaire, along with Knights and Ladies strolling the pathways, mixing with squires and peasants alike.
 The Queen’s Court and The Crimson Bear Court offer looks into royal life of the period with many activities and performances, such as medieval “fashion shows,” Tapestries, and too many wondrous sights to mention.

-Children can join in the Renaissance fun in the Children’s Realm; shoot some arrows, feed the Potter’s Guild alligator, try the Knight’s Ring and Dragon Toss and make their own oddities of the past.
+Children can join in the Renaissance ArtsFaire fun in the Children’s Realm; shoot some arrows, feed the Potter’s Guild alligator, try the Knight’s Ring and Dragon Toss and make their own oddities of the past.
 Children and adults can also shop for bargains at the Peddler’s Market where young merchants sell their hand-made wares.

-The hills of Young Park are alive in early November with the sights and sounds of revelry and anachronistic entertainment, at the longest running Renaissance Faire in the southwest.
+The hills of Young Park come alive in early November with the sights and sounds of revelry and anachronistic entertainment, at the longest running Renaissance Faire in the southwest.
+The 52nd Annual Renaissance ArtsFaire will present a cultural wonderland, Saturday, November 4, from 10 a.m. – 5 p.m., and Sunday, November 5, from 10 a.m. – 4 p.m.
 For more information, visit the website.

 Posted by LasCruces.com